Knowledge Base Sections ▾

 | GLM Coding Plan | $18—160/mo | subscription: "prompt" quotas, ×3 peak multiplier, concurrency limits | |

-The difference of two to three orders of magnitude is not marketing rounding, but a different economic model: computations are performed by participants of a decentralized network who earn from the work itself, not from data center margins.
-A detailed analysis of how this works and where its applicability boundaries lie can be found in the article on the cheapest AI API.
+The two-to-three order of magnitude difference is not marketing rounding, but a different economy: computations are performed by participants of a decentralized network who earn from the work itself, not from data center margins.
+A detailed breakdown of how this works and its applicability limits can be found in our article on the cheapest AI API.

-Fair disclaimer regarding GLM-5.2: the exact price of the model will be set by the network at the moment of activation (the table above shows the current live network model price).
-The figures on this page update automatically; no manual recalculation required.
+Fair disclaimer regarding GLM-5.2: the network will set the exact price of the model at the moment of activation (the table above shows the current live prices for network models).
+The figures on this page are updated automatically; there is no need to recalculate anything manually.

 GLM-5.2 in the Gonka network: Status and FAQ

-The zai-org/GLM-5.2-FP8 model has already been added to the Gonka network on-chain registry: the configuration specifies a context window of up to 400K tokens, and the model itself is heavy (requiring more than a terabyte of VRAM per replica).
-Rollout is currently in progress: network nodes are warming up the weights.
-As soon as the checks turn green, the model will automatically appear in the gateway's model list — the base URL and key remain unchanged; you will just need to select it in the ZCode selector.
+The zai-org/GLM-5.2-FP8 model has already been added to the Gonka network's on-chain registry: the configuration specifies a context window of up to 400K tokens, and the model itself is a heavy one (requiring more than a terabyte of VRAM per replica).
+The rollout is currently underway: the network nodes are warming up the weights.
+Once the checks turn green, the model will automatically appear in the gateway's model list — the base URL and key remain the same; in ZCode, you will just need to select it in the selector.

-About the model: open weights under the MIT license, MoE architecture with ~750B parameters (about 40B active per token), and a native window of up to 1M tokens.
-According to Z.ai, the model scores 62.1 on SWE-bench Pro — higher than GPT-5.5, and on FrontierSWE it lags behind Claude Opus 4.8 by about one percent.
-For an open-weight model, this is the top spot in coding.
+About the model itself: open weights under the MIT license, MoE architecture with ~750B parameters (about 40B active per token), native window up to 1M tokens.
+According to Z.ai, on SWE-bench Pro, the model shows 62.1 — higher than GPT-5.5, and on FrontierSWE it lags behind Claude Opus 4.8 by about a percentage point.
+For an open-weight model, this is the top tier in coding.

-- Why do 429s happen right after a new model is enabled? — This is the rollout phase: some nodes are still loading weights.
-Retry your request in a few seconds — the balancer will find an active node.
+- Why are there 429s right after a new model is enabled? — This is the rollout phase: some nodes are still loading weights.
+Repeat the request in a few seconds — the load balancer will find an active node.

-- What is available today? — Kimi K2.6 and MiniMax M2.7: both models work in ZCode via the same custom provider, and the configuration from this guide is fully functional right now.
+- What is available today? — Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash: all three models work in ZCode via the same custom provider; the configuration from this guide is fully functional right now.

 - What about privacy? — The gateway does not store the content of prompts and responses; statistics only include consumption aggregates.

-- When is the Coding Plan more cost-effective? — If you work solo, stay within the Lite quota, and do not run parallel agents, a subscription with a fixed bill is convenient and predictable.
-Calculate based on your usage profile: with active agent tasks, paying per token through the network is orders of magnitude cheaper, whereas for light code edits a couple of times a day, the difference may not be noticeable.
+- When is the Coding Plan more profitable? — If you work solo, stay within the Lite quota, and do not run parallel agents, a subscription with a flat rate is convenient and predictable.
+Calculate based on your profile: for active agent work, paying for tokens through the network is orders of magnitude cheaper, whereas for light code edits a couple of times a day, the difference may not be noticeable.

-- Does this work for other tools? — Yes: the same endpoint works in Claude Code, Cursor, Cline, and any OpenAI/Anthropic-compatible client.
+- Will this work for other tools? — Yes: the same endpoint works in Claude Code, Cursor, Cline, and any OpenAI/Anthropic-compatible client.